-Data Security:
+Data Security

 Data collected by the ALSDE is maintained within a secure infrastructure environment located within the department and within a remote location for backup.
-Access to data is limited to pre-identified staff that are granted clearance related to their job responsibilities of federal reporting, state financial management, program assessment, and policy development.
-Training in data security and student privacy laws is provided to these specific individuals on a regular basis in order to maintain their data use clearance along with a signed Data Use Policy assurance of confidentiality and privacy.
+Access to data is limited to preidentified staff that are granted clearance related to their job responsibilities of federal reporting, state financial management, program assessment, and policy development.
+Training in data security and student privacy laws is provided to these specific individuals regularly to maintain their data use clearance and a signed Data Use Policy assurance of confidentiality and privacy.

-External Data Requests:
+External Data Requests